sglavoie/sglavoie.github.io-source/content/workflow/0005_using-i3-as-window-manager-for-increased-productivity.md

 ## What does it look like in action?

-Here is a screenshot of the workspace where this article is being written (click to open):
+Here is a screenshot\* of the workspace where this article is being written (click to open):

 <a href="{static}/images/posts/0005_using-i3-as-window-manager-for-increased-productivity/i3-example.png"><img src="{static}/images/posts/0005_using-i3-as-window-manager-for-increased-productivity/i3-example.png" class="max-size-img-post"></a>

+\* <sub>In this particular scenario, the splits on the right side are intentionally very small as I do not need to read the output, but need quick access to a terminal to enter commands.
+Moving back and forth between windows is a breeze, so that's how I currently handle the situation.</sub>

 ----